Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Related Works

 Additional simulated studies highlight the benefit of trajectory optimization in \gls{uav} deployments.
 For example, \cite{s17020413} analyzes how different UAV mobility patterns affect data collection, evaluating a time–coverage efficiency metric.
 They show that circular and square trajectories offer the best trade-off between area coverage and efficiency.
 Similarly, \cite{christy2017optimum} evaluates several UAV flight paths for device discovery in post-disaster scenarios, showing that the most effective trajectory depends on the damage distribution.

 These studies highlight the potential of UAV-assisted localization but also show practical limits, often due to partial autonomy, strict synchronization assumptions, and the need for complex or costly hardware.
-In contrast, our work introduces a fully autonomous sensing UAV that performs synchronization, identification, localization, and mission planning entirely onboard using lightweight, low-cost hardware, enabling accurate multi-user localization with non-serving UAVs in real 5G environments.
+In contrast, our work introduces a fully autonomous sensing UAV that performs synchronization, multi-\gls{ue} identification, localization, and mission planning entirely onboard using lightweight, low-cost hardware.

+To the best of the authors' knowledge, this is the first work that explicitly addresses onboard synchronization and \gls{ue} identification in a passive non-serving UAV setting, where no real-time control-plane information or prior knowledge of \gls{ue} transmissions is available.